Comparison between ALEPlot and ale packages

 with the

-- Similarly, there are 25% and 75% percentile markers to show the middle 50% of the y values.
+argument. - The 25% and 75% percentile markers show the middle 50% of the y values.
 Any ALE y value beyond these bands indicates that the x variable is so strong that it alone at the values indicated can shift the y value by that much.

 - Rug plots indicate the distribution of the data so that outliers are not over-interpreted.